LANDMINES PART 3:

 Antitank-Mines:

-According Finnish Continuation War era manuals Finnish were to have 1 - 2 antitank-mines per frontline meter.
+According Finnish Continuation War era manuals Finnish troops were to have 1 - 2 antitank-mines per frontline meter.
 The roads were enemy was likely to use had to be mined with in depth with 10 - 50 antitank mines per road kilometre.
 The mines had to be camouflaged well and fake mines could also be placed among the real ones to make their clearance more difficult for the enemy.
-Antitank mines were useful, but they didn't do wonders.
+Antitank mines were useful, but they did not do wonders.
 For antitank mine do its thing at least two thirds of the mine had end up under track of armoured vehicle.
-Even when the mine exploded the typical damage was just broken track - a relatively minor damage, which could be repaired.
-However, the mobility kill gave good chance for another antitank weapons.
-Finnish military commonly installed antitank-mines 4 meters apart from each other.
-During WW2 Finnish antitank mines m/36 and m/39 proved to have too small explosive charges for the to reliably break tracks of some Soviet tanks, so additional explosive charges were introduced for these mines and used with them when necessary.
-The pressure needed to trigger antitank mine varied between 100 - 350 kg depending their model and fuse.
+Even when the mine exploded the typical damage was just broken tank track - a relatively minor damage, which usually could be repaired.
+However, the mobility kill provided another antitank weapons a good chance to destroy enemy armoured vehicle.
+Finnish military commonly installed antitank-mines at least 4 meters apart from each other.
+During World War 2 Finnish antitank mines m/36 and m/39 proved to have too small explosive charges for the to reliably break tracks of some Soviet tanks, so additional explosive charges were introduced for these mines and used with them when necessary.
+The pressure needed to trigger antitank mine varied between 100 - 350 kg depending model of the mine and fuse in it.
 According Finnish manuals adding antitank-mines to existing damaged minefield was forbidden.
 If needed the favoured method was rather building a new minefield either in front or back of the old damaged one.
 Both freezing of ground and snow made already installed antitank-mines unreliable for winter.
 With snow on the ground the weight of tanks driving to minefield was an issue - heavy tanks triggered antitank mines even as much as 60 cm of snow on top of them, but already much less snow made antitank-mines unreliable against light tanks.
-Antitank mines placed on ice worked, but with variation of temperatures unless maintained they slowly sunk inside the ice and became ineffective in that way.
+Soft surface, like snow, under the antitank mines also reduced effect of their explosions.
+Antitank mines placed on ice worked at least in theory, but with variation of temperatures unless maintained they slowly sunk inside the ice and became ineffective in that way.

 PANSSARIMIINA m/36 (antitank-mine m/36)